aspose-cells/Aspose.Cells-Doc-md/spanish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-9-0-0-release-notes/_index.es.md

 {{% alert color="primary" %}}

-Dado que la base de código de Aspose.Cells para Android coincide con el código de la versión relevante .NET y Java, la mayoría de los cambios, mejoras y correcciones incluidas en el Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.2, 0761110 .9.1, Aspose.Cells for Java v8.9.2 y Aspose.Cells for Java v9.0.0 también se incluyen en este Aspose.Cells para Android v9.0.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.9.2, Aspose.Cells for .NET v9.0.0, Aspose.Cells for Java v8.
+9.1, Aspose.Cells for Java v8.9.2 y Aspose.Cells for Java v9.0.0 también se incluyen en este Aspose.Cells for Android v9.0.0.

 {{% /alert %}}